sahaann/learners-academy/README.md

 •	Tomcat: to run and deploy servlet application.

-## Flowcharts of The Application
+## Flowcharts of The Application:

 ![Blank Diagram](https://user-images.githubusercontent.com/64940728/120771636-182e8e00-c528-11eb-92bb-f5856138c93f.png)

-## Core concepts used in the project.
+## Core concepts used in the project:
 •	Object-Oriented: used to create and model objects for users and their credentials.

 •	Databases: used to store and retrieve data.